 Through the use of vortex flow technology FP McCann’s Stormbrake™ provides solutions to a variety of stormwater management problems.
-These include accurately controlling stormwater flow, minimising upstream storage requirements and reducing the risk of blockages compared to traditional office plates.
+These include accurately controlling stormwater flow, minimising upstream storage requirements and reducing the risk of blockages compared to traditional orifice plates.

 What is Vortex Flow Technology?

 Vortex flow control technology is based on the hydrodynamic principles of swirling vortex flows.
 Under sufficiently high upstream water levels, a vortex is induced in the flow by the device.
 The vortex motion results in significant energy loss, creating a pressure drop across the device and restricting the discharge leaving the outlet.
 The geometric properties of the device control the amount of flow restriction and can be tailored to suit the design conditions for a specific site.

 - Minimal maintenance required after installation.
 FP McCann’s StormBrake™ is self-activating and functions without any mechanical components

 - Outlet clearances up to 6 times larger than an equivalent

 orifice plate, significantly reducing the risk of blockages and

 the associated maintenance costs